How to activate second line

 As explained in the previous post by Tom B, you can...

-(Without buying a Linx or a two-line phone system.)1.
-Press flash on your phone.
+1. Press flash on your phone.
 You will get dialtone, next dial the number.
 Using flash you can toggle betwen the 2 calls.

 2. Wait for call waiting beep, then press flash to answer the call.
 Using flash you can toggle between the 2 calls.